Hammer Horror, Hammer Horror - won't leave it alone

 , a remake of Let the Right One In

-As of 2012, their latest project is a new adaptation of the infamously chilling novel The Woman in Black
+In 2012, they released a film adaptation of The Woman in Black

 .
 Other projects from the new Hammer include The Resident